btxcy/NeuralOnMobile/README.md

 ### Run Android Application on Android Studio

+1. Click the link [here](https://github.com/btxcy/NOMApp.git) and clone the repository.

-1. Download an Android emulator (e.g. [Android Studio Hedgehog](https://developer.android.com/studio)) and choose version == 2023.1.1.x.
+2. Download an Android emulator (e.g. [Android Studio Hedgehog](https://developer.android.com/studio)) and choose version == 2023.1.1.x.

-2. Download our source code.
+3. Download our source code.

-3. Make sure the project structure is correct and rebuild the gradle file.
+4. Make sure the project structure is correct and rebuild the gradle file.

    ```
    Android Gradle Plugin Version: 7.1.0
    Gradle Version: 7.2
    ```

-4. Run the source code and select the image you want to implement segmentation.
+5. Run the source code and select the image you want to implement segmentation.

+*Any updates from this repository would require the user to clone or pull it again.*

 ### Run Android Apllication by APK